godaddy/out-of-band-cache/README.md

       },
       constructor: otherCache,
       builder: {
-        // any options that are needed to construct an otherCache }
+        // any options that are needed to construct an otherCache via
+        // new contructor(builder)
+      }
     }